 People with Marfan syndrome are also more likely to develop cloudiness within the lens of the eye (cataract) and tend to do so at earlier ages than normally expected.
 They are also at risk for developing tears or holes in the retina (retinal detachment).

 A retinal detachment is a medical emergency and needs to be treated as soon as possible.
-If treatment is delayed or not obtained, permanent damage to the eye causing partial loss of vision or complete loss of vision in the eye may result.
+Prompt treatment can prevent permanent damage to the eye such as partial or complete blindness.
 Symptoms of a retinal detachment include sudden appearance of “floaters” in the eye, flashes of light or a shadow appearing over part of the vision.
 To reduce the risk of a retinal detachment, people with Marfan syndrome should avoid high impact activities such as boxing, football and diving.

 Every time the heart beats, there is pressure or stress that occurs on the aortic wall.
-Over years, this stress or pressure causes the aorta to stretch (dilate) and eventually forms an aortic aneurysm.
-If an aneurysm forms, there is an increased risk of an aortic dissection (tear) to occur, which is a life-threatening medical emergency.
+Over years, this stress or pressure causes the aorta to stretch (dilate) and eventually form an aortic aneurysm.
+If an aneurysm forms, there is an increased risk of an aortic dissection (tear), which is a life-threatening medical emergency.

-The Lungs: Patients with Marfan syndrome are at risk for developing collapse of the lung (pneumothorax).
+Patients with Marfan syndrome are at risk for developing collapse of the lung (pneumothorax).
 This can occur spontaneously or from blunt trauma to the chest.
 Symptoms of pneumothorax include difficulty breathing and chest pain.

 How Is Marfan Syndrome Treated?

 There is no cure for Marfan syndrome at this time.
-However, medications are used to help slow the progression of the aortic dilation over time.
+However, medications are used to help slow the progression of the aortic dilation.
 Several types of medications can be used, which include beta blockers, angiotensin receptor blockers (ARBs) and angiotensin converting enzyme (ACE) inhibitors.
 In addition, strenuous exercise, weight lifting, competitive sports and contact sports may be restricted.
 If valve abnormalities are found, antibiotics may be prescribed around the time of surgical or dental procedures to prevent infections within the heart (endocarditis).

 What Are the Long-term Effects of Marfan Syndrome?